-The author should complete it fully, including a schematic.
-The author may delete from the template the preceding guidance on its use.
-The applicant will require the report in PDF format in order for the document to be uploaded to the RHI Register.
+The author should complete it fully, including a schematic, and can delete the preceding guidance onits use prior to it being PDFd for upload to the RHI Register.

 2. Do you have a list of persons who can provide the Independent Report on Metering Arrangements?